mog456/MogCorp-LMU-Tools-Bundle/README.md

 - [IMG]
 ----

 **SETTINGS:** CornerMajig has an editable settings file that allows users to chnage the functionality of the tool.
 The CornerMajig seetings can be found at: ```../Program Files (x86)/SimHub/DashTemplates/MogCorp CornerMajig/JavascriptExtensions/Extras/Settings/cornerMajig_settings.json```.
-Just open that JSON up in a text editor and alter the settings to suit:
+Just open that JSON up in a text editor and alter the settings to suit.
+The default is shown here:
 ```yaml {
 {
   "background": {